 We will provide certain updated financial information and operating data with respect to us and the System to the MSRB annually.
-This information includes all quantitative financial information and operating data with respect to us and our transportation system of the general type included in this Annual Disclosure Statement and in each supplemental disclosure statement, if any, that is approved by a Supplemental Resolution with respect to Bond Obligations subject to the Rule.
+This information includes all quantitative financial information and operating data with respect to us and the System of the general type included in this Annual Disclosure Statement and in each official statement or other offering document, if any, that is approved by a Supplemental Resolution with respect to Bond Obligations subject to the Rule.